burlachenkok/exploring-python3/python3-note.md

 Common examples of standard decorators that can be observed in Python codes are:

 * [@staticmethod](https://docs.python.org/3/library/functions.html#staticmethod) - which is a class method that does not receive an implicit first argument as a reference to the class object.
-* [@classmethod](https://docs.python.org/3/library/functions.html#classmethod) - which is a class method that does not receive an implicit first argument as a reference to the class object, but the class method has as an implicit first argument which is a class type.
+* [@classmethod](https://docs.python.org/3/library/functions.html#classmethod) - which is a class method that does receive an implicit first argument as a reference to the class object.
+Therefor the "class method" has as an implicit first argument which is a class type.

 ## Classes in Python